overblog/GraphQLBundle/docs/validation/index.md

 ## Applying validation constraints

-If you are familiar with Symfony's Validation Сomponent, then you might know that constraints can have different [targets](https://symfony.com/doc/current/validation.html#constraint-targets) (class members or entire classes).
+If you are familiar with Symfony Validator Сomponent, then you might know that constraints can have different [targets](https://symfony.com/doc/current/validation.html#constraint-targets) (class members or entire classes).
 This bundle provides the same technique in which you could declare property constraints as well as class constraints.

 Constraints can be listed directly in the type configurations or can be mapped from existent classes (e.g. Doctrine entities) with the `link` key.
 See [Linking to classes](#linking-to-classes) section for more details.